monalucy/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-Repository for coding projects related to HTML and CSS Welcome to the HTML and CSS Projects repository!
+Repository for coding projects related to HTML and CSS.
+Welcome to the HTML and CSS Projects repository!
 This space is dedicated to storing coding projects related to HTML and CSS.